ezbuckeye/unity3d-review/README.md

 - Control Audio
   `AudioSource audioSource = GetComponent<AudioSource>();`

   - check if the audio is playing: `audioSource.isPlaying; // a true/false property`
   - play the sound: `audioSource.Play();`
   - stop the sound: `audioSource.Stop();`

+- Unity SceneManagement

+  - File -Build Settings -Add scenes to Scenes In Build
+  - use SceneManagement to respawn the game

+    - `using UnityEngine.SceneManagement;`
+    -

+    ```
+      int currentSceneIndex = SceneManager.GetActiveScene().buildIndex;
+      SceneManager.LoadScene(currentSceneIndex);
+    ```